-AJU was not ranked in College Factual's 2023 Best Overall Colleges report.
-This could be for a number of reasons, including lack of data.
+AJU was not ranked in College Factual's Best Overall Colleges report this year.
+This may be because not enough data was available.

 Another measure that is often used to estimate how much access students will have to their professors is how many faculty members are full-time.
 The idea here is that part-time faculty tend to spend less time on campus, so they may not be as available to students as full-timers.

 The full-time faculty percentage at American Jewish University is 100%.
 This is higher than the national average of 47%.